AKloc/BookNotes/Leisure/Feeding the Mouth that Bites You.md

 - Main source of frustration for adolescents is that their parents are micromanaging them.
 - "Planned emancipation": a deliberate and transparent plan that gives more responsibility to your kids that you completely let go of.
 	- ex: "Your room is now your responsibility, we won't make you clean it.
 Limits - it can't smell, and you can't have food upstairs."
-	- As you give kids more responsibilities / trust, you tell them so they get that they ARE being
+	- As you give kids more responsibilities / trust, you tell them so they get that they ARE being emancipated.
+	- "Giving freedom does not mean that you will no longer have influence in that area."
+- Helpful terms to use a lot:
+	- "At your age

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?